Camemes/Rules/README.md

-Last Modified: 2nd of June 2019
+Last Modified: 8th of August 2019

 # A. Community Guidelines
 1. Maintain a casual and positive atmosphere at all times.
 Be respectful of all players.
 Harassment and bullying are strictly not allowed.